Amazon cuts 16,000 jobs in historic wave of layoffs

 But every team will continue to evaluate operations and “make adjustments as appropriate, Galetti said.

-Amazon has a recent example of those adjustments, where individual teams have trimmed their head count outside of sweeping layoffs.
+Amazon has a recent example of those adjustments, where individual teams have trimmed their head count.
 The company let go of 84 employees based in Seattle and Bellevue in December, unrelated to October’s layoffs.

 Amazon’s layoffs occurred a week before the company is set to report financial results for 2025.
 Wall Street expects revenue for the final three months of 2025, which includes the holiday shopping season, to come in at more than $211 billion with more than $21 billion in profit.

 Wednesday’s announcement wasn’t a surprise.
-Galetti had said in October that cuts could continue into 2026 and not long after, rumors swirled at the company that layoffs were pinned for January.
-Reuters also reported last week that Amazon was planning mass layoffs.
+Galetti had said in October that cuts could continue into 2026 and not long after, rumors swirled at the company.
+Reuters reported last week that Amazon was planning layoffs.

-The company’s evolving business plans this week also included a massive shift in its physical retail strategy.
-Amazon announced Tuesday that it was shutting down all Amazon Fresh and Amazon Go grocery stores to prioritize its subsidiary Whole Foods and grocery delivery.
+The company’s evolving plans this week included a shift in its physical retail strategy.
+Amazon announced Tuesday it was shutting down all Amazon Fresh and Amazon Go grocery stores to prioritize its subsidiary Whole Foods and grocery delivery.